IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 # Operational Considerations

-This section describes some use cases of PvD.
+This section describes some example use cases of PvD.
 For the sake of simplicity, the RA messages will not be described in the usual ASCII art but rather in an indented list.

+## Exposing Extra RA Options to PvD-Aware Hosts

-For example, a RA message containing some options and a PvD Option that also contains other options will be described as:
+In this example, there is one RA message sent by the router.
+This message contains some options applicable to all hosts on the network, and also a PvD Option that also contains other options only visible to PvD-aware hosts.

 - RA Header: router lifetime = 6000